Pilot Scheme on Community Care Service Voucher for the Elderly

 Elders may choose community care services that suit their individual needs with the use of Community Care Service Voucher for the Elderly.
 The centre assists them in maintaining their motive and body functions and improving their quality of life.
 Support is given to carers of elders to continue their role so that eventually “age in place” can be achieved.

-Eligible participants are elders who have been assessed by SWD’s Standardised Care Need Assessment Mechanism for Elderly Services to have impairment at moderate or severe level and are waitlisting for subsidised community care services (CCS) and/or residential care services (RCS) on the Central Waiting List for Subsidised Long Term Care Services without any kind of RCS or subsidised CCS being received; people aged 60 or above living in Shatin with “Community Care Service Voucher for the Elderly” issued by the Social Welfare Department.
+Eligible participants are elders who have been assessed by SWD’s Standardised Care Need Assessment Mechanism for Elderly Services to have impairment at moderate or severe level and are waitlisting for subsidised community care services (CCS) and/or residential care services (RCS) on the Central Waiting List for Subsidised Long Term Care Services without any kind of RCS or subsidised CCS being received; people aged 60 or above living in Sham Shui Po, Kowloon City or Yau Tsim Mong with “Community Care Service Voucher for the Elderly” issued by the Social Welfare Department.

 Scopes of Service

-In the single mode, the centre provides centre based services as follows:
+In the mixed mode, the centre provides centre based and home based services as follows:

 Care Plan: Assessment plan is set out, implemented and reviewed by nurses, physiotherapists and occupational therapists.